December 30, 2025 (5mo ago)

 MQTT on 1883, no TLS.
 Authentication requires one-time cloud auth to get device credentials, then you're fully local.

-The original libdyson library didn't support my device's product type (438K, Indian variant).
-Found libdyson-neon—an actively maintained fork with regional support.
-Sometimes the solution is just finding the right fork.
+The original libdyson library didn't support my device's product type (438K, the Indian variant).
+I found libdyson-neon instead—an actively maintained fork with regional support.

 The Temperature Bug